Non-refoulement: History

-The Convention relating to the International Status of Refugees, of 28 October 1933 was ratified by nine States, including France and (with a caveat) the United Kingdom.
+The Convention relating to the International Status of Refugees of 28 October 1933 was ratified by nine states, including France and (with a caveat) the United Kingdom.
 It was by virtue of this Convention that the principle of non-refoulement acquired the status of international treaty law.

 The principle of non-refoulement is important because of its role in an international collective memory of the failure of nations during World War II to provide a haven to refugees fleeing certain genocide at the hands of Nazi Germany.
-Following World War II, the need for international checks on state sovereignty over refugees became apparent to the international community.
+Following the war, the need for international checks on state sovereignty over refugees became apparent to the international community.